-Students may opt to spend a semester or a vear studying abroad.
-The School has links with a number of international institutions including Sibelius Academy (University of the Arts Helsinki), University of Groningen, Escola Superior de Música e Artes do Espetáculo do Porto (Instituto Politecnico do Porto).
-Université Français Rabelais Tours, National and Kapodistrian University of Athens, and Technological Educational Institute of Crete the complex administration, management and timetabling required in large music schools.
-This module is beneficial for any student who will at some stage teach instrument lessons (individual or group) as a freelance career option or in a school context.
+Students may opt to spend a semester or a year studying abroad.
+The School has links with a number of international institutions including Sibelius Academy (University of the Arts Helsinki), University of Groningen, Escola Superior de Música e Artes do Espetáculo do Porto (Instituto Politecnico do Porto), Université Français Rabelais Tours, National and Kapodistrian University of Athens, and Technological Educational Institute of Crete large music schools.
+This is beneficial for any student who will at some stage teach instrument lessons (individual or group) as a freelance career option or in a school context.